rec/rec/resume.md

 ### <span> Senior software developer, Netomat </span> <span> (2001-2004) </span>

-Netomat had an innovative rich media tool to let users and advertisers create and send Netomat "experiences" – little Java applet (it seemed more reasonable at the time) minisites with animation, sound and internal navigation - to users who could edit them within the email itself.
+Netomat had an innovative rich media tool to let users and advertisers create and send Netomat "experiences" – little Java applets (it seemed more reasonable at the time) minisites with animation, sound and internal navigation - to users who could edit them within the email itself.

 I designed and wrote the animation engine and front-end, most of the animation types and the manual.

-Still one of my favorite "neat hacks" ever, I wrote a tool that converted "experiences" (animations) right into Java bytecode, for a 40-80% savings in download and memory size.
+Still one of my favorite "neat hacks" ever, I wrote a tool that converted "experiences" right into Java bytecode, for a 40-80% savings in download and memory size.

 ## Skills
 - Architecture and high-level design: clean, simple, practical, scale-appropriate, 12-factor